sayzlim/sayzlim.github.io/source/_posts/2014-01-05-sync-writer-pro-icloud-dropbox.md

 The arrow indicates that the note, write, edit, and read folders are symbolic link pointing to their source.
 So where are those sources located?

 To view the original iCloud folders, you need to show your hidden _Library_ folder.
 Fortunately, Mavericks has provided an option to show Library.
-All you need to do is to open your user folder (as indicated by the House icon) and press `Command + J` to show **View Options**.
+All you need to do is to open your user folder (as indicated by the House icon) and press `Command-J` to show **View Options**.
 Turn on the Show Library Folder checkbox.
 You should see your Library folder now.

 [ ![Finder Show Hidden Library][img2] ](http://images.sayzlim.net/2014/01/writer_pro_toggle_library.jpg "Finder Show Hidden Library")